Betalabs/engine-phpsdk/README.md

 - `accessToken` is the access token string to be used in all requests

-The `auth` node is not required, however to be used `accessToken` subnode must be declared.
+The `auth` node is not required, however to be used `accessToken` subnode, it must be declared.